 Most people dream about becoming self-employed and quitting their jobs.
 In addition to financial rewards, there are many health and psychological benefits of self-employment and working from home.

-According to the 2015 edition of the State of Independence report from MBO Partners, 79% of independent workers are happier being self-employed; 59% of independent workers also reported that they were healthier than if they held a traditional job.
+According to the State of Independence report from MBO Partners, 79% of independent workers are happier being self-employed; 59% of independent workers also reported that they were healthier than if they held a traditional job.

 There’s a huge surge of self-employment in recent years.
 Millions of people have left their jobs to go into business for themselves.